fabiospampinato/vscode-no-unsupported/README.md

+> **Warning**: This extension is now deprecated, you should use [Fix VSCode Checksums](https://marketplace.visualstudio.com/items?itemName=lehni.vscode-fix-checksums) instead, which solves the problem in a better way.

 # No Unsupported

 <p align="center">
 	<img src="https://raw.githubusercontent.com/fabiospampinato/vscode-no-unsupported/master/resources/logo-128x128.png" alt="Logo">
 </p>

-An extension for removing [Unsupported] from the titlebar.
+An extension for removing "[Unsupported]" from the titlebar.

 If you're using this under **Windows**, Visual Studio Code must be running as an administrator.